kirecodes/kirecodes.github.io/README.md

 # kire góngora - portfolio site

 My personal portfolio site built for GitHub Pages.
 **live site:** [kgo.lol](https://kgo.lol)

 ## about

-Frontend developer showcasing work with vanilla HTML, CSS, and JavaScript.
-Currently learning React & TypeScript while modernizing web apps at Idaho National Laboratory.
+Frontend developer with a background in military service and healthcare, currently modernizing web apps at a national laboratory.
+I tackle problems from different perspectives, always with the people they impact in mind.
+Learning React & TypeScript while seeking my next remote role.

 ## tiny tech stack